-Saudi-led coalition air strike kills at least six in Yemen: residents
+Saudi-led coalition air strike kills at least 19 in Yemen: residents

-SANAA At least 6 civilians were killed on Wednesday when a Saudi-led coalition air strike hit a house in western Yemen, residents and medics said.
+SANAA (Reuters) - At least 19 civilians were killed on Wednesday when a Saudi-led coalition air strike hit a house in western Yemen, according to residents, medics and a local official.

 Fighter jets of an Arab alliance launched missiles on Wednesday at a presidential palace in the Red Sea port city of Hodeidah occupied by leaders of the Iran-allied Houthi militia, a resident told Reuters.

-A raid hit a house adjacent to the palace killing six civilians and wounding 12 according to a medic who said rescue workers were searching for victims among the rubble.
+A raid hit a house in a neighborhood populated by workers adjacent to the palace killing 19 civilians and wounding dozens, according to Hashim Azazi, deputy governor of Hodeidah province.

-It was not immediately clear if any Houthi leaders had been killed or injured in the attack.
+He said rescue workers were still pulling victims out of the rubble.

+A Houthi leader, Ali al-Amad, said in a Tweet he had survived a raid on the presidential palace.

 "The scene was awful.
-Body parts were mixed up with the remains of the house and blood filled the place," said a resident who declined to have his name published out of fear for his safety.
+Body parts were mixed up with the remains of the house and blood filled the place," a resident told Reuters, declining to have his name published out of fear for his safety.

 The Saudi-led coalition was formed early last year to fight the Houthis after they took over the capital Sanaa, made gains in other provinces and forced Yemeni President Abd-Rabbu Mansour Hadi's government to flee into exile.